 5. Top 5 Gold Funds in India

 While selecting a fund, you need to analyse the fund from different angles.
-There are various quantitative and qualitative parameters which can be used to arrive at the best gold funds as per your requirements.
-Additionally, you need to keep your financial goals, risk appetite and investment horizon in mind.
+There are various quantitative and qualitative parameters, which can be used to arrive at the best gold funds as per your requirements.
+Additionally, it would be best if you keep your financial goals, risk appetite and investment horizon in mind.

-The following table represents the top 5 gold funds in India based on the past 1 year returns.
+The following table represents the top five gold funds in India based on the past one-year returns.
 Investors may choose the funds based on a different investment horizon like 5 years or 10 years returns.
 You may include other criteria like financial ratios as well.